Matthew-IR/cpp-encrypted-chat/README.md

 The project was developed as an exercise to implement cryptographic concepts.
 It is **not intended for real-world use**.

 The focus was not on creating a production ready application.
-It has not been tested and may contain security vulnerabilities, e.g. input sanitisation.
+It has not been tested and may contain security vulnerabilities, e.g. input sanitisation, MITM attacks.

 **Do not use this to transmit any sensitive or private information.**